A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 Then the layers of the above tower can be rewritten

+Here $\Gamma_{(A,B)}$ denotes sections over $A$ that vanish on $B$, and $\Gamma_A^c$ denotes sections over $A$ with compact support.
 The last step is the application of Poincar\'e duality (see \cite{ms}, \cite{cohen2009umkehr}) to the noncompact manifold $C(M;n)$ with twisted coefficients given by the bundle of spectra $(\iota^* E^{\barsmash n})_{\Sigma_n}$.
 Since the manifold in question is noncompact, Poincar\'e duality gives an equivalence between cohomology with compact supports and homology desuspended by the tangent bundle of $C(M;n)$.
-The result is the Thom spectrum
+The result is the Thom spectrum $((\iota^* E^{\barsmash n})_{\Sigma_n})^{-T(C(M;n))}$.
+We will see a few examples of this in the next section.